 Professional Degrees - Master in Computer Science (MCS)

 The MCS degree (Master’s of Computer Science) is a course work only degree.
 Most applicants to this degree are interested in expanding their skills but are not interested in the research aspects of computer science.

-For complete information about the M.C.S. in Computer Science and Engineering, consult the Computer Science and Engineering Graduate Programs and Advising Information site.
+For complete information about the M.C.S. in Computer Science and Engineering, consult the Master of Computer Science overview page on the Computer Science and Engineering departmental web site.

 Additionally, students may find courses required for doctorate-level degrees available through UNITE.